joshbegley/nyt-latest/README.md

 `(No description)`\
 https://www.nytimes.com/2026/06/18/briefing/at-the-supreme-court.html

-**Israeli Pundits Stunned by Trump’s Iran Deal**\
+**Israel Stunned by Trump’s Iran Deal**\
-`Analysts and pundits said the agreement accomplishes none of Israel’s war aims and leaves the country in worse shape on each of them.`\
+`Analysts said the agreement accomplishes none of Israel’s war aims and leaves the country in worse shape on each of them.`\
 https://www.nytimes.com/2026/06/18/world/middleeast/israel-iran-deal-reaction-netanyahu.html

 **‘The Last 12 Weeks’ Is Out Today.
 Here’s the Backstory.**\